erreurt/MahjongAI/README.md

 **Next Update coming soon**: 1.
 Decide whether to call a meld/call Riichi or not using Random Forest (Instead of condition-rules).

+**Attention**: If you test your bot parallelly with more than 4 account under the same IP adresses, your IP will be banned by tenhou.net for 24 hours.
+(I don't know exactly about the rules of banning players, but that's all inferred from my observation.)

 |Author|Jianyang Tang (Thomas)|
 |---|---
 |E-mail|jian4yang2.tang1@gmail.com